Peer5/P2PXHR/README.md

     };
     xhr.send();

-You can easily convert any existing XHR request you have in your code with a peer-assisted XHR request.
+This means you can simply search and replace XMLHttpRequest with peer5.Request() in your code, and you are all set with peer-assisted requests.

 Supported Browsers